Why Is It a Good Idea to

 - You Tweet too little to be interesting or you stop Tweeting for a long period of time.

-Conclusion: how to get followers if you’re not a star, captain of industry, or just plain famous
+Conclusion: how to get followers if you’re not a celebrity, industry pioneer, or just plain famous (yet)

 - You need to be committed to a long term processing of sharing, helping, exchanging information, and building relationships gradually.